Ztrans Public Transportation now offers live tracking for all active routes.

 A personal attendant assists the passenger with daily life functions and may provide assistance during the ride or at the destination.
 Personal attendants are not required to pay fares and must be picked up and dropped off at the same locations and times as the passenger.
 A passenger's need for a personal attendant must be registered with the Ztrans Transit program.

-A companion is someone without an ID card who rides with a registered passenger, but not as a personal attendant.
+A companion is someone who rides with a registered passenger, but not as a personal attendant.
 You may arrange to bring two companions along on each ride, in addition to a personal attendant.
 Companions must be picked-up and dropped-off at the same addresses and times as the customer.
-Companions pay the same fae as the registered passenger.
+Companions pay the same fee as the registered passenger.

 Central Transfer Point - Shelter - Wheel Chair Accessible